Shadab Iftikhar

-Shadab Iftikhar is an English football manager who is currently coaching Bhutan Premier League club Thimphu City.
+Shadab Iftikhar is an English football manager.

 He currently holds an UEFA "A" license.
 In addition to coaching, Iftikhar has also served as a scout for Roberto Martinez at Wigan Athletic and Everton for two years at each club, and the Belgium national team.

 Early life

 Shadab was born in Preston, Lancashire to a British Pakistani family.

 Managerial career

 Early years

 In May 2010, Iftikhar was named the reserve team manager for Hesketh Bank after previously working with the junior teams since 2007 at age 17 while working on his early coaching badges.

 In 2015, he was named manager of the senior squad the day before the season began.
 Despite working with a completely new squad and a difficult start to the season, the team finished out of the relegation zone.
 He also continued to strengthen the reserve squad and saw it promoted to the top reserve league that season.
 He declined an offer to continue being the squad's manager and left the club following the season.
 While at Hesketh, he was mentored by Dave Sutton, former professional player and manager of Rochdale.